National Payments Corporation of India: Services

 The corporation's current and future service portfolio includes:

-Aadhaar Enabled Payment System
+Aadhaar Enabled Payment System (AePS)

 A network of Micro ATMs using Aadhaar authentication.
 National Payments Corporation of India (NPCI) announced the transactions of Aadhaar Enabled Payment System (AePS) for the month of July 2019 have crossed the milestone number of 200 million.
 AePS is a bank-led model which allows basic interoperable banking transactions at PoS (MicroATM) through the Business correspondent of any bank by using Aadhaar authentication.
+AePS had a transaction value of ₹22,350.88 crore and a volume of 8.396 crore in January 2024.

 Bharat Bill Payment System (BBPS)

 The Bharat Bill Payment System is a Reserve Bank of India (RBI) conceptualised system driven by the NPCI.
 It is a one-stop ecosystem for payment of all bills, providing an interoperable and accessible "Anytime Anywhere" bill payment service to all customers across India with certainty, reliability and safety.
 Bharat BillPay has multiple modes of payment and provides instant confirmation of payment via an SMS or receipt.
 It offers myriad bill collection categories like electricity, telecom, DTH, gas, water bills etc. through a single window.
 More categories may be added in the future, to include insurance premium, mutual funds, school fees, institution fees, credit cards, local taxes, invoice payments, etc. An effective mechanism for handling consumer complaints has also been put in place.
 Bharat BillPay transactions can be initiated through multiple payment channels like Internet, Internet Banking, Mobile, Mobile-Banking, POS (Point of Sale terminal), Mobile Wallets, MPOS (Mobile Point of Sale terminal), Kiosk, ATM, Bank Branch, Agents and Business Correspondents.
 Bharat BillPay supports multiple payment modes.
 This includes Cards (Credit, Debit and Prepaid), NEFT Internet Banking, UPI, Wallets, Aadhaar based Payments and Cash.